yudhisteer/Digital-Twin-of-Anthropomorphic-Robotic-Arm/README.md

 5. In ```Workspace Monitoring```, we introduced safe and forbidden zones and studied how capsules can be useful to detect collisions between robots and also between the robot’s end effector and its own body.
 6. We generated a realistic ```trajectory``` that would move along the planned path without violating the given constraints of speed, acceleration and jerk.
 7. We introduced the concepts of ```statics``` and ```dynamics``` in Mechanics, where we talked about force control and the dynamic model of the robot.
+8. A ```Digital Twin``` of the robot was built on Unity which can simulate the movement of the real robot.